daveshap/maragi_sensor_audio/README.md

 # Microphone Microservice

-[MARAGI](https://github.com/benjaminharper2/maragi) microservice to provide audio clips for other services such as speech recognition and NLP
+[MARAGI](https://github.com/benjaminharper2/maragi) microservice to provide audio clips for other services such as speech recognition and NLP.
+Allows services to subscribe.
+This service will POST detected sounds to given URL (IP or hostname, port, API endpoint).

 ## Input

-Any computer microphone
+Any computer microphone device

 ## Output